chartjs/chartjs-chart-financial/README.md

 ## Roadmap

-This module has not yet had its initial release and is not yet available on npm.
-This library depends on Chart.js and we are currently adding support for some of the necessary features there

 Chart.js 2.7.0 added our timeseries scale as new option called [`distribution: series`](http://www.chartjs.org/docs/latest/axes/cartesian/time.html).
 This has greatly improved support for financial timeseries.

 Chart.js 2.7.1 added [fixes for timeseries](https://github.com/chartjs/Chart.js/pull/4779).